 Student Team Projects

-The Propulsion Research Center staff support NASA's University Student Launch Initiative (USLI) competition that challenges university-level students to design, build and launch a reuseable rocket with a scientific or engineering payload.
-The USLI project allows students to engage in scientific research and real-world engineering processes with NASA engineers, UAHuntsville engineering faculty, and fellow students.
+The Propulsion Research Center staff support NASA's University Student Launch Initiative (USLI) competition that challenges university-level students to design, build and launch a reusable rocket with a scientific or engineering payload.
+The USLI project allows students to engage in scientific research and real-world engineering processes with NASA engineers, UAH engineering faculty, and fellow students.

-Members of the UAHuntsville Charger Rocket Works team prepare their rocket in the lab.
+Members of the UAH Charger Rocket Works team prepare their rocket in the lab.

 Professional Organizations and Societies

 The Propulsion Research Center research staff, affiliated faculty, and students are involved with many professional organizations and societies that support their technical or research interests.
 The list below represents some of those core professional organizations and societies.